-A tour of a prison vegetable garden, a look at how the produce is used to feed inmates, & how the program is used in the prison’s resettlement program.
+Tour of a prison vegetable garden, a look at how the produce is used to feed inmates, and how the program is used in the prison’s resettlement program.
 Full video of the prison gardens and polytunnels.

 I visited the prison on a wet and gloomy morning, its grey walls looming up to meet a grey sky.
-It’s intimidating entering such a secured facility even though a warm welcome awaited me inside.
-Not long after I was directed into a waiting room was I met by Nigel Fisher, Deputy Governor, and Johannes ‘Vossie’ Vorster, Senior Resettlement Officer.
+It was intimidating entering such a secured facility, even though a warm welcome awaited me inside.
+Not long after I was directed into a waiting room, I was met by Nigel Fisher, Deputy Governor, and Johannes ‘Vossie’ Vorster, Senior Resettlement Officer.
 They gave me a tour earlier in the year when very little was growing.
-Their big smiles told me that I had a lot more to see this time around.
+Their big smiles told me I had a lot more to see this time.

-Vossie is the go-to man for the prison’s gardening programme and he enthusiastically showed me around the grounds.
+Vossie is the go-to man for the prison’s gardening program and he enthusiastically showed me around the grounds.
 Patiently he opened and locked gates as we passed through each building, yard, and section.
-His easy-going nature and relaxed South African accent are in contrast to the stereotypical prison guard image.

 The Prison Vegetable Garden